Wizard101 Challenge Mode

 After you complete the Standard Mode version of the instance during your main quest, you can then go back and have the choice between Standard and Challenge variations.
-Challenge Mode instances are significantly more difficult than their Standard counterparts.
+Challenge Mode instances are significantly more difficult than their Standard counterparts and are designated as “Advanced Combat”.
 These bosses will have troublesome cheats and rules, higher health, outgoing damage and resist, and might contain tricky puzzles.
+There may also be some spells that are banned from the Challenge fights, so plan ahead.
 You won’t encounter these Challenge bosses unless you choose to; they are completely optional and not required to finish the storyline.

 How do I change the instance mode?

 If you’re up for the task, there are two ways to access Challenge Mode.
 Firstly, at the sigil, simply select the mode you wish to enter using the Challenge Mode button.
 Standard sigils look white/blue (as normal), but when Challenge is selected, the sigil turns a menacing shade of red.
 You will need to select the mode you want every time you join the sigil, it doesn’t remember the option you selected last time.
 If the Challenge button is unselectable, there may be some requirements you have yet to fulfil before you can alter the difficulty.
 At the sigil, a “?” icon will indicate any rules or restrictions you might need to be aware of before the Challenge fight.